Putin orders Russian troop withdrawal from Ukrainian border

 "After the report, Putin ordered to launch the return of the troops to their permanent bases.
 In total, these are 17,600 military servicemen who were trained on the shooting ranges of Rostov region in summer."

-Russian RIA Novosti news agency, citing the defense ministry, said that the troops have already started to pull out.
+Russian RIA Novosti news agency, citing the defence ministry, said that the troops have already started to pull out.

 Relations between Moscow and the NATO alliance are at a post-Cold War low over Russia's actions in Ukraine, where it annexed the Crimean peninsula in March and has been supporting pro-Russian separatists in eastern Ukraine.